Limoux wine: Limoux

-Prior to 1993, the only non-sparkling still wine that Limoux producers could make under an AOC designation was Mauzac.
+Before 1993, the only non-sparkling still wine that Limoux producers could make under an AOC designation was Mauzac.
 The growing popularity and high prices of Vin de pays still wines made from Chardonnays prompted the French authorities to revise the Limoux appellation.
-Varietal versions of Chardonnay and Chenin blanc were permitted but all white wines were required to contain a minimum 15% of Mauzac.
-European Union regulations dictate that a varietal wine must contain at least 85% of the variety listed on the wine label so most Limoux AOC white wines are typically two grape blends-85% of the main variety, like Chardonnay, and 15% Mauzac.
-Producers that wished to make a 100% Chardonnay wine, or one without Mauzac, have to produce their wines as Vin de Pays d'Oc with E & J Gallo Winery's Red Bicyclette being one of the more notable examples being made primarily with Chardonnay grapes from the Limoux region.
+Varietal versions of Chardonnay and Chenin blanc were permitted, but all white wines must contain a minimum of 15% Mauzac.
+European Union regulations dictate that a varietal wine must contain at least 85% of the variety listed on the wine label; hence, most Limoux AOC white wines are typically two grape blends-85% of the main variety, like Chardonnay and 15% Mauzac.
+Producers that wished to make a 100% Chardonnay wine or one without Mauzac, have to produce their wines as Vin de Pays d'Oc, with E & J Gallo Winery's Red Bicyclette being one of the more notable examples being made primarily with Chardonnay grapes from the Limoux region.
 The Limoux AOC was the first AOC to regulate mandatory barrel fermentation for its white wine.

 The appellation was approved for the production of red varietal wines starting with the 2003 vintage.
-These wines must contain a minimum of 50% Merlot with Grenache, Malbec and Syrah.
+These wines must contain a minimum of 50% Merlot with Grenache, Malbec, and Syrah.
 Carignan is permitted at a maximum of 10% of the blend until 2010 when the variety is expected to be phased out completely of Limoux production.
-All together there must be at least 3 grape varieties in the blend with no two single varieties exceeding 90% of the total blend.
-In recent years, the Limoux AOC has seen significant investment by negociants, cooperatives and larger French wine estates, like Baroness Philippine de Rothschild of Château Mouton Rothschild, who see potential in the red wines from this traditionally sparkling white wine region.
+Altogether, at least 3 grape varieties must be in the blend, with no two single varieties exceeding 90% of the total blend.
+In recent years, the Limoux AOC has seen significant investment by negociants, cooperatives, and larger French wine estates, like Baroness Philippine de Rothschild of Château Mouton Rothschild, who see potential in the red wines from this traditionally sparkling white wine region.

 Grape composition

-The AOC specifies the following rules for the varietal composition for Limoux AOC wine:
+The AOC specifies the following rules for the varietal composition of Limoux AOC wine: